Be honest, and ask yourself when was the last time you cleaned your PC, or even better have you ever cleaned it?

-*Little note – before you start cleaning, make sure that you turn off the electric power from PC for your safety and safety of your computer.
+*Little note – before you start cleaning, make sure that you turn off the electric power from the PC for your safety and the safety of your computer.

 Ok, let’s get to the point and start with the case.

 Your next move should be cleaning the fans.
 You can do it with a toothbrush and a little bit of alcohol.
 Just dip your toothbrush in alcohol and gently scrub the dust off of the fan blades. *This method is for those who didn’t clean it for a very long time.
-In most of the case, a good wipe should be enough.
+In most cases, a good wipe should be enough.

 For deep cleaning, you need to remove some of the components, but make sure that you are properly grounded (discharge static electricity) before you touch any of the internal parts of your PC.
 You can get this anti-static wrist band or you can try other methods like touching metal on your kitchen sink or some screw on a wall.

 If you choose to go with this second method you need to be careful after grounding yourself.

 Do not drag your feet on the floor and swing your arms too much while you are going back to the computer.
 Because when clothes start rubbing, they can build up a charge which can be very dangerous for your motherboard and other internal parts.